 Baten Kaitos Origins has the dungeon inside Seginus, an ancient magical puppet.
 The creepy music and surroundings only serve to remind you that you're walking inside its mind.
 At the end of the dungeon, when Seginus starts talking, there's a very good chance you'll jump out of your seat, just because it's such a nervewracking dungeon.

-Operation Flashpoint and Arm A, full stop.
-They're generally not scripted examples, but you're going to be extremely tense running across the open field, hoping that a sniper doesn't put a bullet in your brain before you even realize what just happened.
+Operation Flashpoint and Arm A. They're generally not scripted examples, but you're going to be extremely tense running across the open field, hoping that a sniper doesn't put a bullet in your brain before you even realize what just happened.
 Given that it's firmly on the realistic end of the Fackler Scale of FPS Realism, complete with most hits being One Hit Kills, and The All-Seeing A.I. doesn't have the visibility problems you do, you have every right to be paranoid until the mission's over.

 Scratches has nothing but the titular scratching noises, a flash of movement from a hidden room, and that creepy tribal mask.
 When the game cuts to a CGI cutscene of the actual creature plodding toward you, it just comes off as silly.
 This problem was somewhat fixed in "The Last Visit", where the same creature had different facial features.